ymolists/website/src/routes/blog/when-code-reviews-lgtm.md

 ## Enter Gitpod

-[Gitpod](/) gives you a full development environment with a single click for any pull request on GitHub.
-You don’t have to manually setup or even change anything on your local development environment.
+[Gitpod](/) gives you a full developer environment with a single click for any pull request on GitHub.
+You don’t have to manually setup or even change anything on your local developer environment.
 Just click a button and you have the best of both worlds:

-- a full development environment (similar to VS Code)
+- a full developer environment (similar to VS Code)

 - a great code review experience (similar to GitHub)